onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 we have a self-perpetuating system - and in it thrives only that which serves (to maintain) it - it's a runaway train where nobody is truly in control

+gov programs that aren't working: they don't solve problems. they just perpetuate a perception that something is being done. - Joel Salatin, taken from here at 38:20: "This book (by Joel Salatin) will help you understand how corporations took over everything" [tBWOf49zsVs]

 When mentioning the call to action at the end add a 100-200ms short flash of the photo of the American president saying “I want you!”